-A district nurse is available for two hours each morning to provide a range of services including pathology.
+A district nurse provided by Gippsland Southern Health Services is available for two hours each morning to provide a range of services including pathology.

-Dr Fran Grimes consults at the Community Health Service weekly in a private capacity.
+A General Practitioner and a range of other health professionals consult at the Community Health Service weekly in a private capacity.